Sustainable Development – Worldviews and Discourses – A Seminar Series, 5 credits

 We are looking forward to seeing you again in the Spring!

-Welcome to Introduction to Sustainable Development, Autumn 2019!
+Welcome to Introduction to Sustainable Development and Worldviews and Visions, Autumn 2020!

-Here you will find the latest information related to the course ‘Introduction to Sustainable Development’ 2019.
-Please keep checking this course portal for the latest updates, and if you have any questions, contact the Course Coordinators at email@example.com & firstname.lastname@example.org
+Here you will find the latest information related to the courses ‘Introduction to Sustainable Development’ and ‘Worldviews and Visions – A Seminar Series.’
+Please keep checking this course portal for the latest updates, and if you have any questions, contact the Course Coordinators at firstname.lastname@example.org & email@example.com